×

 unplanned downtime

 Unplanned downtime often results from hardware failure.
-This may be due to a lack of maintenance or the continuous use of outdated legacy systems.
+This may be due to a lack of maintenance, legacy systems security risks, or the continuous use of outdated legacy systems that are incompatible with modern production technologies.
 Due to unplanned downtime, semiconductor manufacturers lose revenue for every minute the machine is not producing.

 Real-World Downtime Examples in Semiconductor Industry